 Roasting at Black Powder is an art with a little science.
 Black Powder Roasting has two drum roasters to meet a variety of batch size needs.
 The San Franciscan SF25 is the cornerstone of our process.
 Capable of running 16 lb to 25 lb batches fed by natural gas and a built to the old world standards of mass equals roast consistency.
 The other roaster is electric capable of 2 lbs per batch to sample, create unique roasts for small volume customers, and try new things quickly.
+With both machines, we are able to craft roast coffee from sampling new origins of beans to large production for wholesale.

 The green beans we have selected are all specialty hard beans, SHB which provides an initial level of consistency in moisture and hardness.
 We then test each initial batch of single origin beans by running multiple profiles in the electric roaster to optimize the taste of the bean that is the Black Powder signature roast profile.
 All green beans come to Black Powder as dried (although many unique drying processes are used and to derive additional flavor notes) and some are decaffeinated.